-DC Circuit affirms crucial FAA no-hazard determination for Cape Wind project
+DC Circuit affirms crucial FAA no-hazard determination for Cape Wind Project - .PDF file.

 By Kenneth Quinn, Jennifer Trock and Osama Hamdy